In The Beginning!

 A core group of individuals came together in February 2009 with mutual concern about the condition of the then O’Keefe Rail Trail, and a vision to upgrade and extend that trail.
 Work on lobbying various levels of government and individuals started immediately.
 This group of four (Helen Cronin, Mark Slater, Garry Long, and Ken Hanson) were then to become the steering group in forming the Friends of the Bendigo-Kilmore Rail Trail community group in May 2009.
 Support grew, with Friends membership increasing following a rail trail public meeting being held in Bendigo.
-It was envisaged that the proposal at the time for the trail’s upgrade may be achieved within ten years, yet this timeframe was soon to be shattered.
+It was envisaged that the proposal for the trail’s extension/upgrade may be achieved within ten years, yet this time-frame was soon to be shattered.

 This crossing of Lake Eppalock was achieved in late 2014 with a 90m trail bridge over Mt Ida Creek, plus shifting about 90,000 m3 of soil using large earthmoving equipment to form two connecting causeways to this bridge.
-As well as a new trail being built through part of the Knowsley Forest, between this forest and Heathcote there were five additonal new bridges plus one low level ‘crown unit’ culvert crossing constucted in early 2015.
+As well as a new trail being built through part of the Knowsley Forest, between this forest and Heathcote there were five additonal new bridges plus one low level ‘crown unit’ culvert crossing constructed in early 2015.
 A number of privately owned landholdings now occupied the original railway alignment in the Knowsley and Derrinal area, as well as the management of Lake Eppalock by Goulburn Murray Water.
-This provided challenges for the project managers, with negotiating land access licences that needed to allow for the use of the land for farming practices such as stock movements and grazing licences.
+This provided challenges for the project managers, with negotiating land access licenses that needed to allow for the use of the land for farming practices such as stock movements and grazing licenses.
 The outcome allow the trail to be located on or close to the original railway alignment, with the installation of a number of cattle grids as one result.

 Typical O’Keefe Rail Trail table-seats and bike racks facilities.
 Photo: Les Lewis

-This ‘stage 3’ extension trail project has seen the O’Keefe Rail Trail linking Heathcote with Knowsley, Axedale, and Bendigo as a continious length of 49kms.
+This ‘stage 3’ extension trail project has seen the O’Keefe Rail Trail linking Heathcote with Knowsley, Axedale, and Bendigo as a continuous length of 49kms.
 With both trail heads being located in the middle of recognised wine districts of Heathcote and Bendigo, this will help position the cycle and walking rail trail as one of Victoria’s iconic trails.